-Starting with the 1986 budget, the Office of Management and Budget provides six years of estimated spending for each function and subfunction extending from the fiscal year in which the federal budget is published to five years into the future.
+Starting with the 1986 budget, the Office of Management and Budget provides six years of estimated outlays for each function and subfunction extending from the fiscal year in which the federal budget is published to five years into the future.
 For instance, the 1986 budget historical tables included estimates for FY85, FY86, FY87, FY88, FY89, and FY90.
-Starting with FY90, OMB will have made six estimates of spending for each year before the actual spending for a fiscal year is reported.
+Starting with FY90, OMB will have made six estimates of outlays for each year before the actual outlays for a fiscal year is reported.

 The table shows overall budgeted federal expenditures for major functions for the specified fiscal year, as estimated in the historical tables in several presidential budgets.
 You can compare these estimates with the actual expenditures for the fiscal year as reported in the budget historical tables after the specified fiscal year is over.

 You can change the year or drill down to view more detailed spending information.

 Data Sources: Federal spending from Budget of the United States Government.

 For a discussion of the sources of the government spending data used here read How We Got the Data for usgovernmentspending.com.

 Budget Updates: The presidents budget is typically published each year in February.

 You can download budget data as a CSV file or directly as a tab-delimited table.

 Click button to download CSV file of data in table